Random-projection ensemble classification: A generic random projection ensemble classifier

 as $B_1 \to \infty$, where

 \end{theorem} The proof of Theorem~\ref{thm--Bvar} in the Appendix is lengthy, and involves a one-term Edgeworth approximation to the distribution function of a standardised Binomial random variable.
 One of the technical challenges is to show that the error in this approximation holds uniformly in the binomial proportion.
+Related techniques can also be used to show that $\mathbf{Var}\{R({C}_n^{\mathrm{RP}})\} = O(B_1^{-1})$ under assumption~1; see Proposition~\ref{Prop:variance} in the supplementary material.
+Very recently, \citet{Lopes:16} has obtained similar results to this and to Theorem~\ref{thm--Bvar} in the context of majority vote classification, with stronger assumptions on the relevant distributions and on the form of the voting scheme.
+In Figure~\ref{Fig:Errors}, we plot the average error (plus/minus two standard deviations) of the random projection ensemble classifier in one numerical example, as we vary $B_1 \in \{2, \ldots, 500\}$; this reveals that the Monte Carlo error stabilises rapidly, in agreement with what \citet{Lopes:16} observed for a random forest classifier.